rfaulhaber/forcedata/README.md

 - [ ] Write install script

 ## Contributing
-If you find a bug, please open an issue on this repo.
+If you find a bug, please open an issue on this repo describing your issue, the error you're receiving, and the command that is giving you the error.
 If you'd like to the development of this program, please fork this repo and open a pull request.
 Please run a `go fmt` on your project and make sure that the test suite passes.

 ## License